ppy/osu-wiki/news/2024/2024-12-14-osu-world-cup-2024-concludes.md

 date: 2024-12-14 22:30:00 +0000
 ---

-They've all come so far, but there can only be one Champion.
+They've all come so far, but there can only be one champion.

 ![](/wiki/Tournaments/OWC/2024/img/owc2024-banner.jpg)